buptxyb666/AdaptivePose/README.md

 # AdaptivePose
-new_ops branch can support all pytorch version
+new_ops branch can support all pytorch version.

 The current code can achieve the better performance than the results reported in papers.

 👏👏👏👏👏👏👏👏👏👏👏a compact and powerful single-stage multi-person pose estimation framework: